adioshun/gitBook_DeepDrive/ref05kitti.md

 ## 2. Challenges and Methodology

-- 실시간으로 데이터 수집  collection of large amounts of data in real time
+- 실시간으로 데이터 수집  `collection of large amounts of data in real time`
-- 칼리브레이션  the calibration of diverse sensors working at different rates,
+- 칼리브레이션  `the calibration of diverse sensors working at different rates,`
-- GT 생성  the generation of ground truth minimizing the amount of supervision required
+- GT 생성  `the generation of ground truth minimizing the amount of supervision required`
 - the selection of the appropriate sequences and frames for each benchmark
 - the development of metrics for each task.

+### 2.1.
+Sensors and Data Acquisition

+### 2.2.
+Sensor Calibration

+### 2.3.
+Ground Truth

+### 2.4.
+Benchmark Selection

+### 2.5.
+Evaluation Metrics
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0OTYyMzE4NF19
+eyJoaXN0b3J5IjpbLTE1MzM2NzY0NV19
 -->